apm1467/videocr/README.md

 - `lang`

-  Language of the subtitles in the video.
-Besides `eng` for English, all language codes on [this page](https://github.com/tesseract-ocr/tessdata_best/tree/master/script) are supported.
+  The language of the subtitles in the video.
+All language codes on [this page](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files#data-files-for-version-400-november-29-2016) (e.g. `'eng'` for English) and all script names in [this repository](https://github.com/tesseract-ocr/tessdata_fast/tree/master/script) (e.g. `'HanS'` for simplified Chinese) are supported.

+  Note that you can use more than one language.
+For example, `'hin+eng'` means using Hindi and English together for recognition.
+More details are available in the [Tesseract documentation](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#using-multiple-languages).

+  Language data files will be automatically downloaded to your `$HOME/tessdata` directory when necessary.
+You can read more about Tesseract language data files on their [wiki page](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files).

 - `time_start` and `time_end`